Fast Online Learning of CLiFF-maps in Changing Environments: Results

 \subsubsection{Accuracy}

 The second experiment evaluates the accuracy of modeling human motion patterns.
 We present the average negative log likelihood (NLL) values, with lower values indicating better modeling accuracy.
-These values are optimized using the decay rate parameter.
-To show how well the MoDs reflect recent changes in human motion patterns, the evaluation results with trajectory data from Condition B of the \textit{den520d} dataset and the last hour of the ATC dataset are shown in \cref{tab:expres}.
+These values are optimized using the decay rate parameter. \cref{tab:expres} shows how well the MoDs reflect changes in human dynamics, using trajectory data from Condition B of the \textit{den520d} dataset and the last hour of the ATC dataset.

-Compared to the STeF-map, which uses eight discretized bins to represent orientations, the CLiFF-map provides a continuous probabilistic representation of velocities, achieving better accuracy in modeling human motion patterns.
-Compared to other variations for building CLiFF-maps, when the motion patterns change, the online update model achieves the best accuracy.
-The online update model can accurately capture changes and maintain the flow's completeness.
-In contrast, the history model fails to adapt to the human flow changes, and the interval model is hampered by the fact that insufficient data is available within the given interval, which leads to several parts of the map having no flow representation, failing to preserve the flow's completeness.
+Compared to the STeF-map, which discretizes orientations into eight bins, the CLiFF-map provides a continuous probabilistic representation of velocities, achieving better accuracy in modeling human motion patterns.
+Among variations of CLiFF-map construction, the online update model achieves the best accuracy when the motion patterns change, as it accurately captures these changes while maintaining flow completeness.
+In contrast, the history model fails to adapt to changes in human flow, and the interval model suffers from insufficient data within its given interval, leading to several parts of the map having no flow representation, failing to preserve flow completeness.
 In the ATC dataset, the most notable human motion pattern changes occur in the east corridor.
 A detailed view of this area is provided in \cref{fig:atchour}, where the online update model's adaptations are shown, transitioning from predominantly upward movement to primarily downward movement.